anshgandhi123/pset-8-skeleton/README.md

 $ cd ~/Desktop/APCSP
 ```

-1. Clone your `tic-tac-toe` repository into a directory named `pset-8`.
-Replace `YOUR-USERNAME` with your actual username.
-If you didn't push your original `tic-tac-toe` repository up to GitHub, just copy the folder as needed.
+3. Clone your `tic-tac-toe` repository into a directory named `pset-8`.
+This, of course, assumes you followed along with the walkthrough and pushed your code up to GitHub.

 ```
 $ git clone git@github.com:YOUR-USERNAME/tic-tac-toe.git pset-8